newchuyalong/libgdx-learning/a-note-from-the-translation.md

 _please note that there should be a space in between `Docs (Code)` style formatting, in order to differentiate the two._

-## possible fixes and changes

-id welcome a `grep fixme` :p

-if we decide a way to store all images on the wiki on badlogic servers (to prevent 404s) we can `grep ![]` to find them!

 ## Misc. ##

 * I'm not translating the [[Graphics]] post, because it needs to be rewritten! motivation! (see editors note for repetition)